d2l-ai/d2l-en/chapter_attention-mechanisms-and-transformers/transformer.md

 though either the encoder or the decoder can be used individually in practice.
-In the Transformer architecture, multi-head self-attention is used for representing the input sequence and the output sequence, though the decoder has to preserve the auto-regressive property via a masked version.
+In the Transformer architecture, multi-head self-attention is used for representing the input sequence and the output sequence, though the decoder has to preserve the autoregressive property via a masked version.
 Both the residual connections and the layer normalization in the Transformer are important for training a very deep model.
 The positionwise feed-forward network in the Transformer model